Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/integrating-with-ci.md

 ### Step 4: Run Ampli in CI

 To integrate Ampli with your CI system, change your CI configuration to run [`ampli status`](cli.md#ampli-status) as part of the build process.
-Amplitude has made it easy by creating [Docker Containers](https://hub.docker.com/u/amplitudeinc) that you can use which include dependencies.
-Some runtimes have their own containers:
+Amplitude has made it easy by creating [Docker Containers](https://hub.docker.com/u/amplitudeinc) that you can use which include dependencies. .NET runtimes have their own container:

 - `amplitudeinc/ampli`
-- `amplitudeinc/ampli-swift`
 - `amplitudeinc/ampli-dotnet`
 - `amplitudeinc/ampli-all` (for convenience this contains everything but is larger in size)